by Marcus Crast, Senior Consultant, 10th Magnitude

 Well, to start, it’s a cloud-based, scale-out database capable of processing massive volumes of data—both relational and non-relational.
 Built on massively parallel processing (MPP) architecture, it’s a beast more than capable of handling your enterprise workload.
 SQL DW leverages the Microsoft Azure platform, is simple to deploy and gives you the ability to scale compute while keeping your budget under control.

-Essentially, SQL DW includes all the architecture and technical goodies I just mentioned, but it presents itself to the developer/user in the same way that Azure SQL Database does.
+Essentially, SQL Data Warehouse includes all the architecture and technical goodies I just mentioned, but it presents itself to the developer/user in the same way that Azure SQL Database does.
 As such, Azure SQL Database is the latest version of SQL Server fully managed by Microsoft.

 You can check out Microsoft’s product page to get into the minutia, but for now, let’s talk about the many benefits of SQL DW migration: